Personalise my view

 Australian Refrigeration Council proudly supports the TAFE Queensland Foundation in sponsoring a First Nations student to train in refrigeration.

-With 135,000 refrigeration technicians and businesses under its wing, Australian Refrigeration Council's donation is a testament to its dedication to encouraging indigenous participation in the climate control industry.
+With 135,000 refrigeration technicians and businesses under its wing, Australian Refrigeration Council's donation is a testament to its dedication to encouraging Indigenous participation in the climate control industry.

 ARC is committed to encouraging diversity in the workforce, along with the environmental stewardship that underpins its 19-year-old ARCtick licensing scheme, born from the Montreal Protocol's mission to curb emissions harmful to our planet.